This article may contain compensated links. Please read disclaimer for more info.

 1. Paris, the Capital

 Look no further: Paris is the most beautiful city in France and also the most romantic.
-For many people, Paris is the first contact with the country, the final destination, or the starting point for fun road trips through France.
+For many, Paris is the first contact with the country, the final destination, or the starting point for fun road trips through France.

-The French capital is a great place for sightseeing, cultural or gastronomic weekends — check out our Paris bucket list — and you can easily visit small towns or beautiful castles on a day trip too.
+The French capital is a great place for sightseeing and cultural or gastronomic weekends — check out our Paris bucket list — and you can easily visit small towns or beautiful castles on day trips, too.

 With a fascinating history, beautiful architecture, and a busy agenda of exhibitions, fairs, and festivals, it is impossible not to have a great time in Paris!

-If you are visiting Paris for the first time, we recommend spending at least 3 days in Paris — one more day if you plan to visit Versailles.
+If you visit Paris for the first time, we recommend spending at least 3 days in Paris — one more day if you plan to visit Versailles.

 Where to stay in Paris: